ErasmusMC-Bioinformatics/erasmusmc-bioinformatics.github.io/README.md

 icons: [fontawesome](http://fontawesome.io/icons/)

-### Viewing changes locally
+### Previewing changes locally

-clone the repo, run `jekyll serve` from its root folder
+install jekyll, clone this repo, and run `jekyll serve` from its root folder

-open `http://localhost:4000/Translational-Bioinformatics/` in your browser
+open `http://localhost:4000` in your browser

 ### Sections